 Bergen's history is closely linked to the sea.
 It became a major trading port of the medieval merchants of the Hanseatic League, who dominated European trade during the Middle Ages.
-The hub of the city's social life is around the Torget, the picturesque harbour-side market plaza that is surrounded by an assortment of cafes, restaurants and pubs, and home to the vibrant fish market.
+The hub of the city's social life is around the Torget, the picturesque harbour-side market plaza surrounded by an assortment of cafes, restaurants, and pubs, and home to the vibrant fish market.

-A cable car and a funicular carry visitors to the top of two of Bergen's hills, Mount Ulriken and Mount Fløyen, to enjoy splendid views over the city and coast.
-Mount Fløyen is covered in forest with a well-marked series of walking trails.
-Boat trips to the fjords are very popular and the excellent 'Norway in a Nutshell' package tour provides a spectacular glimpse of Norway's scenery in a day, for those short on time.
+A cable car and a funicular carry visitors to the top of two of Bergen's hills, Mount Ulriken and Mount Floyen, to enjoy splendid views over the city and coast.
+Mount Floyen is covered in forest with a well-marked series of walking trails.
+Boat trips to the fjords are very popular and many cruises depart from Bergen's port into the gorgeous waterways that network the region.

 Become our Bergen Travel Expert